Human Resources

 Human capital is extremely important because it supports the Meiji Group's value creation.
 We believe that respecting employees' diversity and making individuals perform to the best of their abilities lead to the Group's sustainable growth.
 The Group is shifting its human capital strategy from internal equal treatment to competition with external competitors.
 We will strategically promote human capital development to create and deploy Meiji unique value for wellness globally.

-Human Capital Strategy In the Meiji Group
+Human Capital Strategy in the Meiji Group

 Until now